Qatar urges a Gaza ceasefire after 'positive response' from Hamas

 It was not clear how Witkoff has responded to the invitation.

-An Israeli official on Monday said the country's positions, including on the release of all hostages, had not changed.
-The official spoke on condition of anonymity because they were not authorized to speak with the media.
+A senior Israeli official said Tuesday that the country's position on a ceasefire “is consistent and has not changed.”

+“Israel demands the release of all 50 hostages in accordance with the guidelines set by the Cabinet to end the war,” said the official, who spoke on condition of anonymity because they were not authorized to speak with the media.

 Hospitals in Gaza said they had received the bodies of 28 Palestinians killed Tuesday, including women and children, as Israeli strikes continued across the territory.
 Among them were nine people killed while seeking aid, officials at two hospitals told The Associated Press.